Yang Bao Bei: Career

-Yang started modeling at 15 when she was a model with ADD magazine, a defunct magazine in Malaysia, which had following in the school-going population.
+Yang started modeling at 15 when she was a model with ADD magazine, a defunct magazine in Malaysia, which had a following among the school-going population.

 In 2010, she published her first book titled Love's here (爱情 来了) which was ranked on Popular's list of best-selling books in Malaysia.
 She wrote the book under the pen name, Yang Bao Bei (杨宝贝), however would prefer friends to refer to her by her real name.
 She subsequently published three more books in the same genre as the first, young adult romance until 2016.

 In between 2014 and 2016, Yang was cast in three films Zombies vs. The Lucky Exorcist (一路有僵尸), Money Money Home (有钱到笑), and Happy Birth Death (生忌快乐).

 In 2016, she was cast in Lin Big Yong's, a Malaysian YouTuber, web film, Memorable Year (中学那一年).
 The film was well received by its audience.
 After this, coupled with the dwindling readership of Chinese books and writing books took up a lot of time and effort, Yang decided to switch her focus to be a YouTuber in 2017.
 This allowed her to a wider reach of audience and more avenues to explore creativity.
 By the end of 2017, Yang was awarded the YouTube Silver Creator Awards on her reaching 100,000 subscribers.

 By 2019, Yang had over 500,000 YouTube subscribers, 540,000 Facebook followers, and 628,000 Instagram followers.
 She also had opened a bubble tea shop, which was closed in 2020 due to the COVID-19 pandemic in Malaysia.

-Controversy

 Gambling addiction and attempted suicide

 Initially, it was revealed that Yang had scammed her fans by selling cheaper designer branded bags at high prices.
 The scheme was uncovered by netizens and fans, and she was arrested by the police.
 On 17 April 2021, Yang attempted suicide by trying to jump from the fifth floor of a building in Puchong, Malaysia.
-On 30 April 2021, she released an apology video which she claimed she had a gambling addiction which started when she had won a high return on a small bet amount.
+On 30 April, she released an apology video which she claimed she had a gambling addiction which started when she had won a high return on a small bet amount.
 She then borrowed money from loan sharks to cover her gambling losses and the debt grew, leading her to conduct the scam above.